john-doe-3141592653/XXX/readme.txt

 		* the complete Oz example (oz_complete.template)
 		* the tax payer example (tax_payer_paper.template)
 		* and many more
+	- a demonstration video
+	- the transcript of the video

 This software is released under CeCILL-B license (similar to BSD, without copyleft) with Copyright 2019.